-Outward Portfolio Investment Restrictiveness Index
+Outward Portfolio Investment Restrictiveness Index Index of 0-10 (high restrictions).

-Source: IMF AREAER annual reports, China Pathfinder. • This is a proprietary indicator that measures de jure restrictions on cross-border purchase and issuance of debt and equity securities based on information presented in the IMF's annual AREAR reports.
+Source: IMF AREAER annual reports, China Pathfinder.

+This is a proprietary indicator that measures de jure restrictions on cross-border purchase and issuance of debt and equity securities based on information presented in the IMF's annual AREAR reports.
 Covers the purchase of overseas securities by residents and the issuance of local securities by non-residents.
 Does not cover repatriation or surrender requirements.